-for certain $\rho>0$ due to Lemma \ref{secext}.
-The above family together with $A^{0} = I$ is a strongly continuous holomorphic semigroup on $X_{0}$ (see e.g. \cite[Theorem III.4.6.2]{Am} and \cite[Theorem III.4.6.5]{Am}).
-The definition can be extended to any $z\in\mathbb{C}$, and for $\mathrm{Re}(z)\geq0$, $A^{z}$ are in general unbounded operators (see e.g. \cite[Theorem III.4.6.5]{Am}).
-Of particular interest from the PDEs' point of view is the case when the purely imaginary powers turn out to be bounded operators.
+for certain $\rho>0$.
+The above family together with $A^{0} = I$ is a strongly continuous holomorphic semigroup on $X_{0}$, see, e.g., \cite[Theorem III.4.6.2]{Am} and \cite[Theorem III.4.6.5]{Am}.
+The definition can be extended to any $z\in\mathbb{C}$, and for $\mathrm{Re}(z)\geq0$, $A^{z}$ are in general unbounded operators, see, e.g., \cite[Theorem III.4.6.5]{Am}.
+Of particular interest from the PDE point of view is the case when the purely imaginary powers turn out to be bounded operators.